7 Of Our Most Popular Global Health And Development Stories Of 2018

 So 2 Goats Were Stuck On A Beam Under A Bridge ...

-A listener flagged down for us a post he saw on Facebook: two goats were stuck on a beam about 100 feet above the ground.
+A listener flagged down for us a post he saw on Facebook: Two goats were stuck on a beam about 100 feet above the ground.
 The beam is part of a Pennsylvania Turnpike bridge in rural western Pennsylvania.

 The goats had escaped from their yard.
 And goats do love to climb and explore, notes goat specialist Susan Schoenian of the University of Maryland College of Agriculture and Natural Resources.